 The crunchy-pgbackrest image can be run in modes to enable different functionality.
 The MODE environment variable must be set to run the image in the required mode.
 Each mode uses environment variables to configure how the container will be run.

-the image in the required mode.
-Each mode uses environment variables to configure how the container will be run.
-Running Mode MOD pgb pgb pgb pgBackRest mode is used for taking pgBackRest backups, retrieving info and stanza creation.
+Running Mode Running Mode MOD pgb pgb pgb pgBackRest mode is used for taking pgBackRest backups, retrieving info and stanza creation.